Kleo-Karap/My_tattoo_chatbot/README.md

 **Persa_Bot**
 Your guide in the journey of getting your dream tattoo by Persa Tattoo studio :)
-Persa_Bot is an appointment booking-, inspiration giving- and price estimating- chatbot which we ideally what to be integrated in our Instagram account chat, since this is our main source for lead generation.
+Persa_Bot is an appointment booking- and inspiration giving- chatbot which we ideally what to be integrated in our Instagram account chat, since this is our main source for lead generation.

 **Problem Statement**